Sydney Harbour Walks: 11 Best Routes (2025 Guide)

 This guide to the best Sydney Harbour walks is designed to help you uncover some of the most beautiful parts of the city.
 Nothing says Sydney more to me than strolling by the water’s edge.

-Sydney Harbour is known worldwide for its beauty, but did you know that much of this stunning shoreline is lined with beautiful walking tracks and for your added enjoyment, over 30 beaches?
+Sydney Harbour is known worldwide for its beauty, but did you know that much of this stunning shoreline is lined with peaceful walking tracks and over 30 beaches?

 Well now you do, so how do you decide which walk to take?
 You ask a local expert, ;-).
 I love to spend a free Sunday morning walking off the week’s indulgences and below I share my favourites.